Mexican Cuisine

 Instructions

-• In a large pot, combine pork, onion, garlic, cumin, oregano, and water.
+• In a large pot, combine pork shoulder, onion, garlic, and chicken broth.

-• Simmer for an additional 30 minutes to blend the flavors.
+• Simmer for an additional 30 minutes to allow flavors to meld.

-• Serve hot, garnished with fresh toppings like radishes and avocado.
+• Serve hot in bowls, garnished with fresh toppings.

 Nutrition